zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 ## Renting From a Yid
 ### Who Needs to Do the Bedika
 #### Renting from Before the 14th
-1. If the tenant has the key and did a maaseh kinyan before the night of the 14th began, he is required to do the bedika.[^113] {<font color="#ff0000">This halacha may apply to renting a house from non-Jewish</font>}
+1. If the tenant has the key and did a maaseh kinyan before the night of the 14th began, he is required to do the bedika.[^113] {<font color="#ff0000">This הלכה may apply to renting a house from non-Jewish</font>}
 2. If the owner of the house has the and no maaseh kinyan was done, then it is on the owner to do the bedika.[^113]
 3. If the tenant received the key before the beginning of the night of the 14th, but did not make a maaseh kinyan, then both the tenant and the owner need to do the bedika (or one can appoint the other to be his shliach).[^114]
-   The lashon of the mishan berurah (in ס"ק 2) sounds more like the chiyuv is on the owner rather than the tenant, so perhaps the tenant has more of a right to make the owner be the shliach to do the bedika rather than the other way around.[^47]
+   The לשון of the mishan berurah (in ס"ק 2) sounds more like the chiyuv is on the owner rather than the tenant, so perhaps the tenant has more of a right to make the owner be the shliach to do the bedika rather than the other way around.[^47]
    {<span style="color:rgb(255, 0, 0)">What happens if there is a maaseh kinyan but the key was not given over?</span>}
 4. Once the night begins, the chiyuv to do the bedika is on the owner.
 Giving the key over to the tenant after the night began does not make a difference.[^115]
 #### Renting on the 14th